-- have 6 hours of attending classes (of which 4 in history, two in other social sciences at school lessons); - perform 8 hours of independent lessons (of which at least four with different teaching content); - perform 16 hours of additional activities at the school and outside the school (e.g. talks with the mentor after attending classes, before the student lessons and after them; talking with school management, school counselling service, the librarian or other teachers; field trips, class periods, conferences, teacher meetings, help with exhibition planning, field trips and field work; on-call duty, supervision, individual lessons with special needs children, sitting in on after school clubs and other extracurricular activities, preparing written assignments, etc.); - perform at least 90 hours of work at home (preparing lesson plans, preparing for presentations, completing the practice diary,...); - set up a journal for educational practice or collection folder for educational practice (30 hours).
+- content); - perform 16 hours of additional activities at the school and outside the school (e.g. talks with the mentor after attending classes. before the student lessons and after them; talking with school management, school counselling service, the librarian or other teachers; field trips, class periods, conferences, teacher meetings, help with exhibition planning, field trips and field work; on-call duty, supervision, individual lessons with special needs children, sitting in on after school clubs and other extracurricular activities, preparing written assignments, etc.): - perform at least 90 hours of work at home (preparing lesson plans, preparing for presentations, completing the practice diary,...); - set up a journal for educational practice or collection folder for educational practice (30 hours).